SummerFrameworkTeam/SummerFramework/README.md

 ```

-Secondly, get global object from property "GLOBAL" in class "Configuration".
+Secondly, get global object from property `"GLOBAL"` in class `"Configuration"`.

 Don't forget to convert！